Takeo Miki: Premiership (1974–1976)

+Personal life

+In 1940, Miki married Mutsuko Mori, daughter of the prominent Japanese businessman and politician, Nobuteru Mori, who had founded Showa Denko, a major chemical engineering firm.
+His brother-in-law, Kiyoshi Mori, was the head of the now defunct Management and Coordination Agency, which would later become the Ministry of Internal Affairs and Communications.
+His other brother-in-law, Yoshihide Mori, served as the chief of the Environment Agency, the forerunner of the present-day Ministry of the Environment.

 Legacy

 In Mao Zedong's final days, he took a great interest in Miki's political condition, as Miki was suffering a coup d'état from amongst his own party.
 Mao had never shown any interest in Miki before, or even mentioned him.

 NFL player Takeo Spikes was named after Miki.

 Connection to Seattle

 During his time in Seattle, Miki spent a period as a dishwasher at noted Japanese restaurant Maneki.

 To commemorate the ties of Japan to America, and Seattle in particular, Miki gave 1,000 cherry trees to Seattle to commemorate the United States Bicentennial in 1976.
 This gift gave birth to the Seattle Cherry Blossom Festival, still running annually.

-Slang Term
+Slang term

 In Hong Kong, the name "Takeo Miki" (三木武夫) is sometimes used to describe actors or actresses with wooden or no emotional expressions during movies or TV dramas.
 Some have said that the origin for the slang term stems from Miki's wooden expression during his appearance in news reports.